JingyuGui/NPDS4Clib/README.md

 by Clinical Experience for Assessing the Progression of Lung Nodules”_**, provides a simple way to determine if a lung nodule has progressed using hypothesis testing.

-In this notebook, you can easily upload your baseline and follow-up CT images, calculate the **_NPDS_** statistic, and assess whether the lung nodule has shown any progression.
+In this package, you can easily use your baseline and follow-up CT images to calculate the **_NPDS_** statistic, and assess whether the lung nodule has shown any progression.

 ## Before starting to calculate your own **_NPDS_**, **make sure**: